Skip to main content

 Read Article

-Official Dam Safety Act 2021 document surrounded by concrete core samples, field inspection notebook, magnifying glass over aerial dam photograph, and countdown calendar showing the December 2026 compliance deadline for comprehensive safety evaluation of 6,628 specified dams across India under NDSA and DRIP rehabilitation programme
+Dam Safety Act 2021 document with concrete core samples, a field inspection notebook, and a magnifying glass over an aerial dam photograph, illustrating the December 2026 safety-evaluation deadline for India's 6,628 specified dams

 Technical Brief